VLSI-Projects/CMOS-based-memristive-crossbar-array/README.md

 # Memristive Crossbar Array with CMOS Inverter Activation Function
 A project demonstrating a memristive crossbar array integrated with CMOS inverters to implement the tanh activation function for efficient neural network computation.
 This design explores a hybrid approach to achieve analog computation within a hardware neural network framework, leveraging the advantages of memristive devices and CMOS technology.

+## AWARDS
+NIT Circuit Designing and Simulation Hackathon
+Secured 9th position in the nationwide hackathon using open-source tools, held at the National Institute of Technology, Jamshedpur (October - November 2024).

 ## Introduction
 This project demonstrates a hardware neural network architecture using a memristive crossbar array for efficient parallel computation.
 A CMOS inverter pair serves as the activation function, approximating the hyperbolic tangent (tanh) non-linearity.
 This project includes: